How to Format Your Emails With Examples & Best Practices

 • Always end your promotional emails with a compelling and clear call to action and make email CTA creative rather than generic.

-• Sign off by adding your brand name, social media links, and relevant information to the users.
+• Sign off by adding your brand name, social media links like LinkedIn profile, and relevant information to the users.

 Here is a breakdown of the promotional email by Mailmodo.